The unexpected side of France: an elephant ride in the heart of Nantes

 This article is in English.
 Click here to read it in French.

 The French city of Nantes is bursting with quirky places to explore.
-Amongst them is the elephant ride from the Machines de l’Ile, which features as one of the most unusual attractions of the city.
+Amongst them is the elephant ride from the Machines de l’Ile, which is one of the most unusual attractions of the city.

 In a 12-metre-high metal frame, the passenger can not only discover the structure of the machinery from the inside but also feel each vibration and hear the elephant’s trumpeting sounds, all while taking in the stunning view of Nantes.